Healthy Homes Assessment Eskdale

 Home Assessments Eskdale for Rental Properties

-• Is the sub floor space insulated and is a ground waterproofing barrier?
+• Is the space under the floor covered in insulation and is there a ground moisture barrier present?

-• Does the ceiling insulation require replenishment or replacement?
+• Do you think the ceiling insulation require replenishment or replacement?

 • Is there adequate drainage and stopping of draughts?

-• Does the home have sufficient ventilation including extractor fans?
+• Does the home have enough air circulation, including extractor fans?

 home assessments for rental properties